ThinkerYzu/ebas/README.md

 that starts with 2 and ends with a 0. `dw 0xdeadbeef, 0x0` defines two 4-byte integers, 0xdeadbeef and 0x0.

+`db` is capable of taking strings as input parameters.
+For instance, `db "hello", "world"` assigns 12 bytes worth of data.
+Every glyph in a string will be converted into one byte size and followed by a null-byte (0).
+Thus, `db "hello"` would equate to 6 bytes including that final null-byte for the end result.

 ### Examples

 Please check the `ex-apps/` directory of the repository.